• Skip to primary navigation

 A Positive Step Toward Destigmatizing Mental Health

-When first responders receive CIT training and develop empathy and understanding for individuals living with mental illness, they achieve better outcomes for individuals and society as a whole.
+Providing mental health training for first responders reduces the stigma around such disorders.
+When first responders receive crisis intervention training and develop empathy and understanding for individuals living with mental illness, they achieve better outcomes for individuals and society as a whole.
 As the conversation about mental health and available treatment options becomes more commonplace, it reduces the stigma surrounding mental illness.

 If you or someone you love is struggling with their mental health, help is just a phone call away.
 A compassionate team of counselors is standing by at FHE Health.
 We can assist you in developing a treatment plan or determining which services are most beneficial.
-At FHE Health, we have inpatient addiction detox programs, outpatient therapy options and more.
-Contact us today by calling us at (844) 299-0618 to start the journey to recovery.
+At FHE Health, we have inpatient addiction detox programs, outpatient therapy options, and more.

 Filed Under: Featured in Mental Health, Behavioral & Mental Health